 "date"

-column from the index if it doesn't exist, this will help us later to get the features of the testing set.To understand the code even better, I highly suggest you to manually print the output variable (result) and see how the features and labels are made.
+column from the index if it doesn't exist, this will help us later to get the features of the testing set.To understand the code even better, I highly suggest you manually print the output variable (result) and see how the features and labels are made.

 Learn also: How to Make a Speech Emotion Recognizer Using Python And Scikit-learn.